Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework

-Note that the last term of Eq. \eqref{eq: growth component elasticity tensor} is dependent on the specific choice for the growth evolution equations of $\ten{F}^g$ \citep{Goktepe2011}, detailed in Section \ref{subsubsec:Myocardial tissue growth}.
-For simplicity, a common choice is to adopt an explicit time integration for the growth deformation gradient tensor $\ten{F}_g$ (i.e., $\ten{F}_g^{n+1}$ is independent of the total strain tensor $\ten{C}^{n+1})$ \citep{Lee2016AnTherapies, Sez2015, Braeu20243DPressure}.
-The computation of the tangent modulus thus reduces to Eq. \eqref{eq: elastic tangent}.
-In practice, given a specific choice for $\psi$ and for $\ten{F}^g$, the computation of the elasticity tensor requires calculating $\ten{S}^e$ and its derivative with respect to $\ten{C}^e$.
+Note that the last term of Eq.\eqref{eq: growth component elasticity tensor} is dependent on the specific choice for the growth evolution equations for $\ten{F}^\text{g}$ \citep{Goktepe2011}, see Subsec. \ref{subsubsec:Myocardial tissue growth}.
+For simplicity, a common choice is to adopt an explicit time integration for the growth deformation gradient tensor, i.e., $\ten{F}^{\text{g}{(n+1)}}$ is independent of the total strain tensor $\ten{C}^{(n+1)}$ \citep{Lee2016AnTherapies, Sez2015, Braeu20243DPressure}.
+The computation of the tangent modulus reduces to Eq.\eqref{eq:elastic_tangent}.
+In practice, given a specific choice for $\psi$ and $\ten{F}^\text{g}$, the computation of the elasticity tensor requires calculating $\ten{S}^\text{e}$ and its derivative with respect to $\ten{C}^\text{e}$.